plumed/plumed.github.io/README.md

 TODO

 ### Adding Releases
 Just update the [_data/releases.yml](_data/releases.yml) file.
 In all places where version numbers are used (currently: the download section, the doc section, and the download button in the header) Jekyll variables are used in order to implement the correct links and texts.
-TODO: we might add a dedicated variable for beta releases in case we want to highlight it in those sections.